 For example, China and Pakistan have signed the “China-Pakistan Free Trade Agreement” in 2006, China exporters can apply for the Certificate of Origin China-Pakistan FTA (referred to as FORM P) as long as their products exported from China to Pakistan comply with the “Origin Rules of the China-Pakistan Free Trade Agreement”, Pakistan importers & buyers can get certain preferential treatment such as tariff reduction or exemption after they get the Certificate of Origin China-Pakistan FTA (FORM P) issued by China official agency.

-Another example is that the United States imposes economic/military sanctions on Iran, so some products originating in or manufactured in Iran cannot be exported to the United States or are subject to strict restrictions.
+Another example, we all know the United States imposes economic/military sanctions on Iran, so some products originating in or manufactured in Iran cannot be exported to the United States or are subject to strict restrictions.

-What is the use of Certificate of Origin?
+What are the uses of the Certificate of Origin?

-The Certificate of Origin plays a very important role in importing & exporting business, and it is hard to make customs clearance without C.O in some countries and regions.
-C.O is also an important document for importers’ local customs to decide tariffs.
-Importers who have the preferential Certificate of Origin (Form A) can reduce or exemptions in tariff.
+The Certificate of Origin plays a very important role in importing & exporting business, it is hard to clear custom without C.O in some countries and regions.
+C.O is also an important document for importing country’s custom to decide tariffs.
+Importers who have the preferential Certificate of Origin (Such as Form A) can get reduction or exemption treatment in tariff.

 - The main basis for determining the tax rate treatment (whether to grant specific preferential treatment or not).

-- An important basis for international trade data (country/region of origin statistics for imported goods).
+- An important basis for international trade data (statistics of the country/region of origin for imported goods).

-- The basis for implementing foreign trade control measures such as import goods quantity control, anti-dumping and countervailing measures (determine which foreign trade control measures are applied according to the place of origin).
+- The basis for the implementation of foreign trade control measures such as import goods quantity control, anti-dumping and countervailing measures (determine which foreign trade control measures are applicable according to the place of origin).

 - Control the goods from specific countries and the basis for approval or not (specific control based on the “nationality” of import goods).